 What is a Serviceberry?

 Serviceberries are trees or bushes, depending on cultivar, with a beautiful natural shape and edible fruit.
 While all serviceberry fruit is edible, the tastiest fruit is found on the Saskatoon variety.
 A member of the genus Amelanchier, serviceberries reward homeowners with a spectacular display of showy white flowers that look like lilacs in the spring, attractive fall foliage, and pretty gray bark.
 Reaching from 6 to 20 feet (2-6 m.) or more at maturity, serviceberries grow in United States Department of Agriculture (USDA) growing zones 2 through 9.

 Growing Serviceberry Trees

 Serviceberries are not overly sensitive to soil type but prefer a pH of 6.0 to 7.8.
 They also perform best in soil that is lighter and not loaded with clay, as this prevents adequate drainage.
 Although they will grow well in both part shade and full sun, planting in full sun is recommended if you want the best tasting and largest harvest of fruit.
-Plant trees 9 feet apart as a hedgerow for serviceberry fruit production.
+Plant trees 9 feet (2.5 m.) apart as a hedgerow for serviceberry fruit production.
 Nets are often used to protect fruit from hungry birds.

 Care of Serviceberries